Sunstroke (2014 film): Music

 The musical score for Sunstroke was composed by Eduard Artemyev, who has collaborated with Mikhalkov on numerous movies (At Home Among Strangers, An Unfinished Piece for a Player Piano, Burnt by the Sun, The Barber of Siberia, etc.).

 A leading tune accompanying the lieutenant's romantic feelings – toward his bride and the beautiful stranger – is a popular mezzo-soprano aria from Camille Saint-Saëns's opera Samson and Delilah called "Mon cœur s'ouvre à ta voix" ("My heart opens itself to your voice"), sung by Delilah as she attempts to seduce Samson into revealing the secret of his strength.

-Also included in the soundtrack is the version of Nikolai Devitte's Russian Gypsy song "Ne Dlya Menya" ("Not for Me"), performed by Mikhalkov himself, backed by the Kuban Cossack Choir.
-This song had already been used by the director; in his 1979 film Five Evenings it was sung by the Stanislav Lyubshin character.
+Also included in the soundtrack is the version of Nikolai Devitte's Russian Gypsy song "Ne Dlya Menya" (Not for me), performed by Mikhalkov himself, backed by the Kuban Cossack Choir.
+This song had already been used by the director; in his 1979 film Five Evenings it was sung by Stanislav Lyubshin's character.

 Release

-The world premiere took place on October 3, 2014, in Belgrade, Serbia.
-The premiere of the film in Russia took place on October 4, 2014; the film was released in wide distribution on October 9, 2014.
+The world premiere took place on 3 October 2014 in Belgrade, Serbia.
+The Russian premiere of the film took place on 4 October 2014 in Simferopol, in Russian-occupied Crimea.
+The film was released in wide distribution on October 9, 2014.
 The television premiere took place on November 4, 2014, on the Russia-1 television channel.
 In 2015, the same channel premiered the 5-episode version of the film.

+The film was a box office failure, earning $1.7 million against a budget of $24 million.